 Mirador de San Nicolás

-You can’t talk about twilights in Granada without talking about the Mirador de San Nicolás.
+You can’t talk about twilight in Granada without talking about the Mirador de San Nicolás.
 Located in the Albaicin, you’ll be able to see the Alhambra with the city of Granada below.
 What’s more, there tend to be flamenco musicians playing live, which is why you’ll be able to enjoy this spectacle of nature with a truly special soundtrack.
-Since it’s such a popular place you’ll also have the opportunity to chat with other travellers who come from all over the world.
+Since it’s such a popular place, you’ll also have the opportunity to chat with other travelers who come from all over the world.

 On the other hand, you’ll find craft stands where you can buy wonderful souvenirs.
-These artisans belong to associations that aim to preserve the Granada tradition of making jewellery, clothing and accessories.
+These artisans belong to associations that aim to preserve the Granada tradition of making jewelry, clothing and accessories.

 Finally, there’s also a mosque beside the Mirador de San Nicolás that does its part to create this mysticism that comes over the area when the sun starts to say farewell.

 Silla del Moro